Which is more advantageous: the Foreign Earned Income Exclusion or the Foreign Tax Credit?

 Foreign Tax Credit: When using the Foreign Tax Credit, your tax return is completed more or less as normal, ignoring the fact that a portion (or all) of your income was earned outside of the country.
 At the very end, once your income tax has already been calculated, the Foreign Tax Credit is applied for the taxes already paid to a foreign government, which reduces your U.S. liability.

-It’s like Uncle Sam saying “You owe me $10,000 for taxes on that income” and you respond “I already paid King Charles $10,000 for taxes on that income, take your complaint up with her!”
+It’s like Uncle Sam saying “You owe me $10,000 for taxes on that income” and you respond “I already paid King Charles $10,000 for taxes on that income, take your complaint up with him!”

 This is more like telling Uncle Sam “Income?
 What income?
 I was in England that whole time.”